HELPING YOUR CHILD BUILD CONFIDENCE

 - Family dinner conversation provides excellent listening practice.

-9. Children need to practice assertion – understanding that they can say what they want and that others will listen.
+9. Children need to practise assertion – understanding that they can say what they want and that others will listen.

 - This is tremendously good for building confidence even if getting what they want means compromise.